 - Hysterectomy and removal of the ovaries may be an option for women who have completed their family, but even then, there is no guarantee that endometriosis and pain will not recur.

 Medical Suppression of Endometriosis

 The goals of medical treatment are to reduce pain of endometriosis and protect your fertility.
-The most common medicatons utilized to treat endometriosis include:
+The most common medications utilized to treat endometriosis include:

-- Combined oral contraceptives – containing estrogen and progesterone, have been historically the first option.
+- Oral Contraceptives: Combined oral contraceptives containing estrogen and progesterone, have historically been the first option.
 They prevent ovulation and reduce menstrual blood flow.

-- Oral pituitary suppression with oral GnRH antagonists, such as Elagolix, have emerged as a potential alternative to oral contraceptive therapy.
+- Oral pituitary suppression: Oral GnRH antagonists, such as Elagolix, have emerged as a potential alternative to oral contraceptive therapy.
 The medication is taken orally once or twice daily and has been shown to be highly effective for treating endometriosis.

 The treatment may be appropriate for you If: